 (6) This section does not apply if access is given to a copy of the document from which the personal information referred to in subsection (1) has been deleted under section 24.

-33. Documents containing commercial or business information
+33. Commercial etc. information of third party, when access to may be given

 (1) This section applies to a document that contains —

-(a) information concerning the trade secrets of;
+(a) information concerning the trade secrets of; or

 (b) information (other than trade secrets) that has a commercial value to; or